 A positron emission tomography (PET) scan is a type of nuclear medicine imaging test.
 It is used to examine various body tissues to identify certain conditions by looking at blood flow, metabolism, and oxygen use.
 PET scans may also be used to see how well the treatment of certain diseases is working.

 For a PET scan, a tiny amount of a radioactive substance, called a radioactive tracer is used to show the metabolism of a particular organ or tissue.
-This test gives the healthcare provider information about the function and structure of the organ or tissue, as well as information about its biochemical properties.
-A PET scan may detect biochemical changes in an organ or tissue that are signs of a disease process before physical changes related to the disease can be seen with other imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI).
+This test gives the healthcare provider information about the function and structure of the organ or tissue.
+It also gives information about its biochemical properties.
+A PET scan may detect biochemical changes in an organ or tissue that are signs of a disease process before physical changes related to the disease can be seen with other imaging tests.
+These include computed tomography (CT) or magnetic resonance imaging (MRI).

 PET scans are often done along with CT scans (called a PET/CT scan) to give more definitive information about metabolism changes and exactly where they are happening in the body.

 PET works by using a special camera that detects positrons emitted by the radioactive tracer in the organ or tissue being examined.

 The radioactive tracers are attached to a chemical substance that a particular organ or tissue uses during metabolism.
 These substances include glucose, carbon, or oxygen.
-For example, in PET scans of the brain, a radioactive substance is applied to glucose to create a radionuclide called fluorodeoxyglucose (FDG), because the brain uses glucose for its metabolism.
+For example, in PET scans of the brain, a radioactive substance is applied to glucose to create a radionuclide called fluorodeoxyglucose (FDG), because glucose is widely used for metabolism.
 FDG is widely used in PET scanning.

 Other substances may be used for PET scanning, depending on the purpose of the scan.
 If blood flow and perfusion of an organ or tissue is of interest, the radionuclide may be a type of radioactive oxygen, carbon, nitrogen, or gallium.